apache/incubator-teaclave-java-tee-sdk/README.md

 then we could run this sample: `OCCLUM_RELEASE_ENCLAVE=true java -cp host/target/host-1.0-SNAPSHOT-jar-with-dependencies.jar:enclave/target/enclave-1.0-SNAPSHOT-jar-with-dependencies.jar com.sample.helloworld.host.Main`

-## Four enclave types in JavaEnclave
+## Four enclave types in Teaclave-java-tee-sdk

 ### MOCK_IN_JVM mode

-`MOCK_IN_JVM` mode in JavaEnclave is a simulated mode, it doesn't need SGX hardware support.
+`MOCK_IN_JVM` mode in Teaclave-java-tee-sdk is a simulated mode, it doesn't need SGX hardware support.
 The host module and enclave module run in the same JVM environment.
 In essence, it's an SPI mechanism between host and enclave parts.

 ### MOCK_IN_SVM mode

-`MOCK_IN_SVM` mode in JavaEnclave is also a simulated mode, it doesn't need SGX hardware support.
+`MOCK_IN_SVM` mode in Teaclave-java-tee-sdk is also a simulated mode, it doesn't need SGX hardware support.
 Compare with `MOCK_IN_JVM` mode, the enclave submodule will be compiled into a native image, and the host submodule run in a JVM environment. host part will load, create and invoke service defined in enclave by JNI native call.

 ### TEE_SDK mode